MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-ios-qna.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="01/31/2017"
+   ms.date="02/02/2017"
    ms.author="maggies"/>

-# Ask questions about your data with Q&A in the iOS mobile apps
+# Ask questions about your data in the iOS mobile apps (Tutorial)

 The easiest way to learn about your data in to ask questions about it in your own words.
-You can already do that in the Power BI service at [https://powerbi.com](http://powerbi.com) by typing a question in the box at the top of a dashboard.
+You can already do that in the Power BI service at [https://powerbi.com](http://powerbi.com) by typing a question in the Q&A box at the top of a dashboard.
 Now you can do the same in the Microsoft Power BI app for iOS on iPads, iPhones, and iPod Touch devices.
+In this tutorial, you can ask questions with sample data.

 ![](media/powerbi-mobile-ios-qna/power-bi-ios-q-n-a-top-sale.png)